amir141592/Samurai-Project/projects/samurai-buttons/README.md

 	<td>config</td>
 	<td>
 		An object of type <code>SamuraiButtonConfig</code> that has all properties in this table except preStyled.
-Pass an instance of it to button to configure all button properties quickly
+Pass an instance of it to button to configure all button properties quickly.
 	</td>
 	<td>instanceof <code>SamuraiButtonConfig</code></td>
 	<td>null</td>